Skip to content

 Of course, the warning about automatic enum converters also applies to drift files.

-Type converters and json serialization
+Type converters and JSON serialization

 As an alternative to using JSON type converters, you can use a custom ValueSerializer and pass it to the serialization methods.